ioBroker/ioBroker.js-controller/docs/en/admin/objects.md

 ![trades](../../de/admin/media/ADMIN_Objekte_functions.png)

-The values in this column can be edited.
+The values in this column are editable.
 In this way, the objects can still be assigned to trades.
-If you click on the field, a popup opens with the trades created so far.
+If you click on the field, a popup opens with the previously created trades.

 ** 7.)
 Value **